 If you have an Apple phone or Ipad You can get the free Monese App Here.

-If you already have a Mastercard Debit card – it could be worth trying to get a VISA debit or credit card as a second card.
+If you already have a Visa Debit card – it could be worth trying to get a Mastercard debit or credit card as a second card.

-The cheapest way to do this would be to have an EBS account, an N26 account and a Revolut card.
+The cheapest way to do this would be to get an EBS account, an N26 account or a Bunq Travel card